Olympe de Gouges: Political pamphlets and letters

-As the politics of revolutionary France changed and progressed Gouges failed to become an actor on the political stage, but in her letters offered advice to the political establishment.
+As the politics of revolutionary France changed and progressed de Gouges failed to become an actor on the political stage, but in her letters offered advice to the political establishment.
 Her proposition for a political order remained largely unchanged.
 She expresses faith in the Estates General and in reference to the estates of the realm, that the people of France (Third Estate) would be able to ensure harmony between the three estates, that is clergy, nobility and the people.
 Despite this she expresses loyalty for the ministers Jacques Necker and Charles Alexandre de Calonne.
-Gouges opposes absolutism, but believed France should retain a constitutional monarchy.
+De Gouges opposes absolutism, but believed France should retain a constitutional monarchy.

-In her open letter to Marie-Antoinette, Gouges declared:
+In her open letter to Marie-Antoinette, de Gouges declared:

 I could never convince myself that a princess, raised in the midst of grandeur, had all the vices of baseness...
 Madame, may a nobler function characterize you, excite your ambition, and fix your attention.
 Only one whom chance had elevated to an eminent position can assume the task of lending weight to the progress of the Rights of Woman and of hastening its success.
 If you were less well informed, Madame, I might fear that your individual interests would outweigh those of your sex.
 You love glory; think, Madame, the greatest crimes immortalize one as much as the greatest virtues, but what a different fame in the annals of history!
 The one is ceaselessly taken as an example, and the other is eternally the execration of the human race.

 Public letters, or pamphlets, were the primary means for the working class and women writers to engage in the public debate of revolutionary France.
 The intention was not to court the favour of the addressee, often a public figure.
 Frequently these pamphlets were intended to stir up public anger.
 They were widely circulated within and outside France.
-Gouges' contemporary Madame Roland of the Gironde party became notorious for her Letter to Louis XVI in 1792.
-In the same year Gouges penned Letter to Citizen Robespierre, which Robespierre refused to answer.
-Gouges took to the street, and on behalf of the French people proclaimed "Let us plunge into the Seine!
-Thou hast need of a bath... thy death will claim things, and as for myself, the sacrifice of a pure life will disarm the heavens."
+De Gouges's contemporary Madame Roland of the Gironde party became notorious for her Letter to Louis XVI in 1792.
+In the same year de Gouges penned Letter to Citizen Robespierre, which Maximilien Robespierre refused to answer.
+De Gouges took to the street, and on behalf of the French people proclaimed "Let us plunge into the Seine!
+Thou hast need of a bath ... thy death will claim things, and as for myself, the sacrifice of a pure life will disarm the heavens."